dennios/iconrepair/README.md

 Releases: https://github.com/dennios/iconrepair/releases

-Converted by Bat To Exe Converter by F2KO Software: http://www.f2ko.de/de/b2e.php
+Converted with Bat To Exe Converter by F2KO Software: http://www.f2ko.de/de/b2e.php

 I am the creator of the script but I do not own the application icon!